JRemoval/JRemoval/README.md

 # JRemoval
-A place to remove junk from your computer.
+A place to remove junk from your computer and more.